Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 Rebecca Lindner, Assistant Dean

-The Clark Honors College is a highly competitive, small liberal arts college of approximately 800 undergraduate students.
+The Clark Honors College (CHC) is a highly competitive, small liberal arts college of approximately 800 undergraduate students.
 The college features small classes (average of 15 students per class; classes capped at 19 students), interdisciplinary scholarship, and close interaction between students and faculty.
 CHC students pursue academic majors in every school and college at the UO; about one-third are natural science majors.
 The CHC curriculum replaces UO general education requirements, and students also complete a senior thesis requiring original undergraduate research and an oral defense.
 The CHC has its own resident faculty, in addition to faculty drawn from across the UO each year to teach both lower- and upper-division courses.
 The college has its own admissions process, and works closely with UO Admissions to recruit the best and brightest students to the UO.

 - For teaching opportunities in the Clark Honors College, please visit http://honors.uoregon.edu/content/submit-course-proposal

-Juan-Carlos Molleda, Edwin L. Artzt Dean
+Juan-Carlos Molleda, Edwin L. Artzt Dean and Professor

 Leslie Steeves, Senior Associate Dean for Academic Affairs